max-externals/site/max-intro.md

 ## Jitter section

 The Jitter section covers all the concepts connected to the **image/video/3D processing**.
 The data type used in this section is the jitter matrix.
 A matrix is a grid, with each location in the grid containing some information.
 The value in each cell of the matrix can be stored in various ways: char, long, float32, or float64.
 In Jitter, a matrix can have any number of dimensions from 1 to 32.
-Each mtrix has also a specific number of planes, which represents the amount of values that can be written in a cell.
+Each matrix has also a specific number of planes, which represents the amount of values that can be written in a cell.
 A one-dimensional matrix is comparable to a normal Array.

 A black and white image is a typical two-dimensional one-plane matrix, where each cell represents the grayscale value to be associated with that pixel.